CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/c_parallel_api.rst

 .. _cgns_api_c_par-ref:

-The Parallel Mid-level Library (aka PMLL) is an extension of CGNS/MLL C and Fortran API to enable parallel aware file mapping.
+The Parallel Mid-level Library (aka PMLL) is an extension of CGNS/MLL C and Fortran APIs to enable parallel aware file mapping.

 ##############################
-CGNS Parallel C API
+CGNS Parallel API Overview
 ##############################

-This document describes the use of parallel input/output within the CGNS library, and the associated routines.
-It utilizies MPI-IO within the context of HDF5 external link to do the IO, and thus the CGNS library must be built with this support.
+This document describes parallel input/output (I/O) in the CGNS library and the associated routines.
+It utilizes MPI-IO through the HDF5 library to support parallel I/O operations.
+As a result, the CGNS library must be built with HDF5 to enable the parallel CGNS APIs.

 ******************************
 Parallel File Operations